MLTeam11/Malta-Traffic-Accident-ML/README.md

 - Temporal bias (night shift workers)
 - Proxy variables (location encoding socioeconomics)
 - Deployment risks (false negative vs. false positive costs)

-## License

-This project is submitted as coursework for ICS5110 Applied Machine Learning at the University of Malta.